I’ve also made some films, they’re short, here are three...

-While still at TED, I took on a few light projects, after hours, on the side: a couple music videos, a documentary and something involving human actors for once.
+While still at TED, I took on a few light projects, after hours, on the side: a couple music videos, a documentary this.

 A love story between a grown-up girl and a mysterious friend from her childhood (plus a case against moving in with your parents).
 Starring Heather Burns, Ajay Naidu, Beth Grant, Michael Chieffo, and Miles Fisher.

 “Fun and slightly dark” - NotCot

 read more: The Atlantic 2011 > >

 There was a time when I couldn’t afford human actors so I held my auditions at the supermarket.

 The story of Oedipus, in 8 minutes, performed by vegetables, in the rich tradition of Ben Hur.
 A sword and salad epic.